Published By Janet Gershen-Siegel at August 16th, 2017

 This is when building company credit makes a great deal of sense even if you have good personal credit, building your company credit helps you get even more money.

 While one issue with a business loan is interest, another is whether you can get one at all.
 For new businesses in particular, your corporate credit will be poor and, by definition, have very little history behind it.

 As a result, traditional lenders are going to be less than enthusiastic about offering up business loans.
 After all, they have no idea whether your company will be able to pay back the loan.
 They will also, often, take out a UCC blanket lien if they do give you a loan.
 This is a notice which goes on your credit report that the lender has an interest in all of your business’s assets.
 That sticks until you pay off the loan in full.

 Therefore, many of them will also require personal guarantees.
-If they do not, then you are generally looking at unsecured business loans, and those come with hefty interest rates.
+If they do not, then you are generally looking at unsecured business loans, which with hefty interest rates.
 These kinds of business loans can be short term.
 So you need to pay them back fast.

 Or they can be receivables financing.
 This is where you get a loan based on business you expect to be coming in.
 It’s because you have outstanding invoices your own clients have not paid to you yet.
 Or it can be merchant cash advances.
 These all come with interest rates which are often 40% or higher.

 Either way you go your business credit score will be affected by your repayment habits.
 Make sure those are good ones.
 Because poor credit habits will always cost you.